Engineer at a manufacturing plant

 Do you have the will to become a positive creator of change?

-The application round for the academic year 2024-25 is now closed.
+The application round for the academic year 2025-26 is now open!
+Apply by May 19, 2024.

 The Purpose of This Program

-The Fulbright-Technology Industries of Finland Grants program supports master's and doctoral-level studies and research conducted in different fields of technology (electronics and electrical technology, machinery and metal technology, metallurgical industry, information technology, planning, and consulting) in the United States, in a university chosen freely by the applicant.
+The Fulbright-Technology Industries of Finland Grants program supports master's and doctoral-level studies and research conducted in different fields of technology (electronics and electrical technology, machinery and metal technology, metallurgical industry, information technology, planning, and consulting) in the United States, in a university chosen by the applicant.
 Students of natural sciences, economics, and applicably the students of social sciences, humanities, and design can apply for the grant program as well.
 The most important thing is the significance of the topic for the renewal and future competition of technological fields.
 In exceptional cases, the organization hosting the grant recipient can also be a research center or another suitable organization.

 The aim of the grant program is to strengthen Finnish excellence and to promote the renewal of industry and commerce with a long-term goal in mind.
 In particular, this program aims to develop multisectoral know-how, the ability to apply top-level, need-based technology in different areas, as well as international collaboration.

-The Fulbright program has been founded to promote cross-border understanding with the help of educational and scientific collaboration.
+The Fulbright program was founded to promote cross-border understanding with the help of educational and scientific collaboration.
 In Finland, the Fulbright Finland Foundation offers grant programs for applicants who have the potential to shape the future and be the driving force of change in different sectors of society or in academia.
 It is for those who, with their own work, want to advance the development of their discipline or profession and find solutions to the central challenges of their field.
 Read more about the background of the program.

 Fulbright-Technology Industries of Finland grantee 2011-2012 Jouni Peppanen working at the Electric Power Research Institute